juggle/resize-observer/README.md

 ## Watching different box sizes

 The latest standards allow for watching different box sizes.
 The box size option can be specified when observing an element.
-Options include `border-box` and `content-box` (default).
+Options include `border-box`, `device-pixel-content-box` and `content-box` (default).
 ``` js
 import { ResizeObserver } from '@juggle/resize-observer';